bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

    ![](/img/new-token-generation.png)

         storing the new tokens
-6. Get the slug of your app from Bitrise.
-For example, [https://www.bitrise.io/app/](https://www.bitrise.io/app/ "https://www.bitrise.io/app/")[{APP-SLUG}#/builds](https://www.bitrise.io/app/%7BAPP-SLUG%7D#/builds.)
+6. Copy the slug of your app from its app URL.
+For example, [https://www.bitrise.io/app/](https://www.bitrise.io/app/ "https://www.bitrise.io/app/")[{APP-SLUG}#/builds](https://www.bitrise.io/app/%7BAPP-SLUG%7D#/builds.) where the `APP-SLUG` is what you need.

 Now that all is at hands, let's see what you can do with our API.

 ## Creating a provisioning profile

-You can add a new provisioning profile to your app with the post request of `/apps/{app-slug}/provisioning-profiles`.
-This is the first phase of the provisioning profile upload process, calling this endpoint a new provisioning profile object is created and its slug and a presigned upload URL will be retrieved.
+You can create a new provisioning profile object by calling the `/apps/{app-slug}/provisioning-profiles` endpoint.
+The new provisioning profile's slug and its presigned upload URL will be retrieved.
+You can use this URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).

 Example `curl` request: